GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 `ibufr_settings` contains all the parameters set in the BUFR files.
 Almost all of our stations are considered mobile and use the "synopMobil" template (parameters set under the `mobile` key).
 Two stations (`WEG_B` and `KAN_B`) are land-based and use the "synopLand" template (parameters set under the `land` key).

-The station numbers we are registering (listed under `shipOrMobileLandStationIdentifier` and `stationNumber` keys), are the 5-digit DMI identifiers, which correspond to part of the registered [WIGOS identifiers](https://community.wmo.int/activity-areas/WIGOS/implementation-WIGOS/WIGOS-station-identifier).
+The station numbers we are registering in the BUFR file (listed under `shipOrMobileLandStationIdentifier` and `stationNumber` keys), are the 5-digit DMI identifiers, which correspond to part of the registered [WIGOS identifiers](https://community.wmo.int/activity-areas/WIGOS/implementation-WIGOS/WIGOS-station-identifier).
 For example, `CEN` is ID 04407, which has the WIGOS ID of 0-208-0-04407.

-The only exception to `wmo_config.py` being the single configuration file, is some station-specific code in `csv2bufr.setStation`.
+Outside of `wmo_config.py`, note that there is also some station-specific code in `csv2bufr.setStation`.
 For the purposes of looking up the correct station ID in `wmo_config.ibufr_settings['station']` this section renames `THU_U2` to `THU_U`, `JAR_O` and `SWC_O` to `JAR` and `SWC`, and `CEN2` to `CEN`.
 This code should not need to change, but is good to be aware of.

 ### Timestamps pickle file and usage of --dev flag

-We use a `latest_timestamps.pickle` file to keep track of the most recent timestamp for each station.
+We use a `latest_timestamps.pickle` file to keep track of the most recent timestamp for each station, and to ensure that submitted observations are:

+- The most recent, unique observation set from each station (not previously submitted)
+- No older than two days

  [Pickle files](https://docs.python.org/3/library/pickle.html) are serialized python objects used for fast read/write times and compressed file size.
 I use this approach out of good practice and general habit, though this is a very small file that could easily have just been `.csv` or another plain-text format.
 The pickle file is created from the `current_timestamps` dictionary.

 The pickle file approach uses the following logic:

 - If the file is not present, create it and write the most recent timestamps for each station from the current processing run.
 - If the file is present, load it into a python dictionary as `latest_timestamps`.
 Initiate a new empty `current_timestamps` dict.
 - For each station, use logic (lines ~140-180 in `getBUFR`) to find the most recent valid timestamp, and write an entry to the `current_timestamp` dict.
-- We proceed with BUFR processing only `if (current_timestamp > latest_timestamp) and (current_timestamp > two_days_ago)`
+- We proceed with BUFR processing only `if (current_timestamp > latest_timestamp) and (current_timestamp > two_days_ago)`, where `two_days_ago = datetime.utcnow() - timedelta(days=2)`.
-- After processing, the `current_timestamps` dict is written back to the pickle file on disk, and will then be the `latest_timestamps` for the next run.
+- After processing, the `current_timestamps` dict is written back to the pickle file on disk, and will then be loaded into the `latest_timestamps` dict for the next run.

 There is no need to manually create this file.
 If missing it is automatically created, and it is over-written with each processing run.
 If you are running `getBUFR` for the first time (e.g. after setting up a fresh processing environment), the first run will not see the pickle file and will therefore create the file with the most recent timestamps (and no BUFR files are created).
 If subsequent runs are made before further transmissions are received, `getBUFR` will see that the times in the pickle file are the exact same as the time in the observations to be processed, so no BUFR processing will be completed.
 In this case, the BUFR processing will not proceed until new transmissions are received (usually the second hourly processing run).